sagemath/sage/src/doc/en/developer/portability_testing.rst

 will automatically test your GitHub PR by attempting an incremental build of Sage and running doctests.

-Sage Buildbots
+Sage buildbots
 ==============

 The `Sage Release buildbot <https://wiki.sagemath.org/buildbot>`_ builds entire tarballs (e.g., all the development releases) on a variety of machines.

-Developers' and Users' Tests on Sage-Release
+Developers' and users' tests on sage-release
 ============================================

 Sage developers and users are encouraged to contribute to testing